-Shelter Island lies between Long Island's North and South forks.
-Reachable only by boat (there's regular ferry service), the 11½-square-mi island offers at least a partial escape from the summer traffic-and-crowd snarls of the Hamptons.
+Between Long Island's North and South forks, this 11½-square-mile island offers at least a partial escape from the summer traffic-and-crowd snarls of the Hamptons.
 Quiet country lanes wind across the island's rolling land, nearly a third of which has been set aside as a nature preserve that's a bird-watcher's delight.